 - As an alternative to a traditional rock garden, grow succulents in crevices in natural stone or stone-look containers so they appear to be emerging from a rocky outcropping.

 - Living walls and vertical gardens made of succulents are a high-impact way to display an array of succulent colors, shapes, contrasts, and textures.
-You can use a variety of flea-market finds to display your masterpiece, such as an old picture or door frame.
-For more ideas, see Succulent Container Arrangements.
+See how a living succulent wall was created in a small Northern California backyard.

 - Create a succulent letter garden by planting succulents in letter-shaped frames made of old pallet or fence wood.
 Use your first or last initials or spell out entire words and phrases.
-Just remember that curved letters will be more difficult to form than straight-sided letters (Resource: DIY Succulents by Tawni Daigle, available at needlesandleaves.net).
+Just remember that curved letters will be more difficult to form than straight-sided letters (Resource: DIY Succulents, by Tawni Daigle.).

 GROWING SUCCULENTS IN CONTAINERS: